 Only drawback?
 It aint cheap!

-This is a brilliant step by step Wordpress set up guide.
+This is a brilliant step by step WordPress set up guide.
 I wish I had it a few months ago, when I first started blogging!
 Better late than never I guess…

 I’m going to head back through my bloggsto adjust my settings per your suggestions, especially the deletion of the admin account!